 Sustaining the production of a vehicle model is a considerably great feat for any automaker.
-With the introduction of the Oldsmobile Cutlass Supreme in 1964, Oldsmobile, General Motor’s American subsidiary, proved that trying was definitely a commendable endeavor.
+With the introduction of the Oldsmobile Cutlass Supreme in 1964, Oldsmobile, General Motors' American subsidiary, proved that trying was definitely a commendable endeavor.
 The model, which provided basic and some superior features, also captured the taste of the American market.
 In fact, it became the best-selling car in the US in 1976.
-Despite this reception, demise still came due to tight competition in the midsize car category, but still, the Cutlass Supreme had its share of colorful evolution.
+Despite this reception, demise still came due to tight competition in the midsize car category.
+Nevertheless, the Cutlass Supreme had its share of colorful evolution.

 1964 – 1967: The Cutlass Supreme in three styles

 The first releases of the Cutlass Supreme were available in three body styles: a two-door convertible, a two-door coupe, and a four-door sedan.
 The most noticeable feature of these models was the plush interior, which included a cloth or vinyl notchback bench seat with armrests and all-vinyl bucket seats.
 The models derived their power from an ultra-high compression Jetfire Rocket V8 engine that could produce 320-horsepower.
 Later on, this power was boosted by 30 points.
 Also, each model offered a Turnpike Cruiser version, which was a supercharged car meant for highway cruising.

 1968 – 1972: The more powerful Cutlass Supreme

 Based on the A-body platform and front-wheel-drive layout, the second-generation models offered greater capability with the enlargement of the Rocket V8 engine to 350 cubic inches with 310-horsepower.
 Some minor changes were done to the vertical headlights and split grille.
 Other changes included a cutout rear bumper and exhaust trumpets, SX badges, and a center console with a floor-mounted shifter.